About Willibaldsburg Castle

 A ninety-minute drive north from the southern German city of Munich in the town of Eichstätt is Willibaldsburg Castle.
 Known as a ‘spur castle’ – a medieval fortification using its location as a vital element of its defence – the castle complex of Willibaldsburg was built 1355 and was the seat of Eichstätt’s prince-bishops.

-The first incarnation of the medieval castle was likely to have been made up of a main house, a tower and a chapel surrounded by walls and a moat but in the late 1500s and early 1600s, a transformation took place, with it being extended into an impressive residence.
+The first incarnation of the medieval castle was likely to have been made up of a main house, a tower, and a chapel surrounded by walls and a moat.
+In the late 1500s and early 1600s, a transformation took place, with it being extended into an impressive residence.

 Under the direction of Martin von Schaumberg, bishop and later Prince-Bishop of the diocese of Eichstätt (1560 – 1590), the castle was dramatically extended by Elias Holl, perhaps the most important architect in the late German Renaissance period.
-During the reign of Prince-Bishop Johann Conrad von Gemmingen, Holl created a magnificent residence – including removing onion domes from the towers.
+During the reign of Prince-Bishop Johann Conrad von Gemmingen, Holl created a magnificent residence – including removing the onion domes from the towers.
 At this time, the renowned botanical garden ‘Hortus Eystettensis’ was laid out.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.